CalNicklin/photographyportfolio/README.md

   -Filter projects by category

-  -Link projects to db (currently refs a public json)
+  -Link projects to db (currently refs a public json).
+Will be studying mysql w/c 1/8/22

   -Breadcrumbs